shiwei-ye/shiwei-ye.github.io/_pages/research.md

 ## Job Market Paper

-**Task Efficiency and Signaling in the Age of GenAI: Effort Reallocation and Firm Value Eﬀects**
+**Task Efficiency and Signaling in the Age of GenAI: Effort Reallocation and Firm Value Effects**
 - Preliminary draft available upon request.

 <details>